xaprb/story/exampleSite/content/other-features.md

 title: Story Theme Features
 url: /theme-features
 date: "2018-09-01"
-description: "This is a feature demo for the Story Hugo theme."
+description: "This page is a tour of Story's features, so you can take full advantage of its power."
 image: "img/unsplash-photos-nehfi_SfqtU.jpg"
 credit: "https://unsplash.com/photos/nehfi_SfqtU"
 thumbnail: "img/unsplash-photos-nehfi_SfqtU.tn-500x500.jpg"